 You should take good care of your university card, but if it breaks or you lose it, you’ll need to replace it as a matter of urgency.

-Staff and students who lose their university card will be charged a £10 flat rate replacement fee to cover the additional cost involved in issuing lost cards.
+Staff and students who lose their university card will be charged a £15 flat rate replacement fee to cover the additional cost involved in issuing lost cards.
 This charge applies to any status card across the University, and replaces any previous policy.
-An administration fee of £5.00 will be put on battels for lost cards.
+An administration fee of £5.00 will also be put on battels for lost cards.

 Any card that needs to be renewed or replaced due to faults or other inadvertent damage, or to change of personal circumstances, will not incur the replacement fee.
 Cardholders who provide evidence that their card has been stolen (Police Crime Number) will not be required to pay for a replacement card either.